 From downtown St. Joseph, all you have to do is look up to see the inviting umbrellas and packed patio at Rye Belles.
 I looked at the menu and headed on up the large staircase with the kids.
 I had been craving fresh fish and this was the place to find it.
 We ordered two fresh fish dishes to share and both were incredibly good.
 Add that to a family-friendly atmosphere and incredibly reasonable prices and Rye Belles is the place to eat dinner in St. Joseph, Michigan.

 Silver Beach Pizza

 Speaking of chocolate, the most noticeable sign in all of St. Joseph is the giant Chocolate Café sign.
-Not only serving incredible chocolates from the South Bend Chocolate Company, this café serves huge pieces of cakes and fresh made sandwiches.
+Not only serving incredible chocolates from the South Bend Chocolate Company, but this café also serves huge pieces of cakes and freshly made sandwiches.
 We had a nice lunch followed by some delicious malted chocolate balls for dessert.

 Here is where St. Joseph gets even better.
-This a a family oriented town with lots of fun kids activities.
-These were my favourites.
+This is a family oriented town with lots of fun kids activities.
+These were my favorites.